openethereum/openethereum.github.io/FAQ.md

 parity pruning archive            | 5_600_000      | 1.1T       | --pruning archive        |
 ```

-### How to use Parity Ethereum Chrome Extension to browse a Web3 website instead of Metamask?
+### How to use Parity Ethereum Chrome Extension to browse a Web3 website?

 Using the [Parity Ethereum Chrome Extension](https://github.com/paritytech/parity-extension), you can browse web3 enabled website and use your Parity Ethereum accounts to send and sign transactions.
 All you need is a Parity Ethereum local node running with the flag `--force-ui`, it should also be fully synced.